 The in-house fighting and name calling within the Bitcoin community continue and Gavin Andersen seems to be the target now.
-Despite being one of the early contributors on Bitcoin, Gavin Andersen is being attacked for the role he played with Craig Wright and others in the Bitcoin SV ecosystem.
+Despite being one of the early contributors on Bitcoin, Andersen is being attacked for the role he played with Craig Wright and others in the Bitcoin SV ecosystem.

 Smear Campaigns Should Stop

 However, there are some who believe that the name calling needs to stop.
 Jeff Garzik, also an early contributor to Bitcoin advocates the need to prevent the smearing going on the crypto space.
 He tweeted that “Pattern of a Bitcoin core cultist: Anybody on the “hate list” receives extra energy, amplifying and resurfacing old smears and meme campaigns upon new mentions.
-Gavin did not have a “history of recklessness” and this attempt to revive old maximalist smear campaigns is just sad.”
+Andersen did not have a “history of recklessness” and this attempt to revive old maximalist smear campaigns is just sad.”

 This statement comes after a post by Vijay Boyapati regarding the role of Gavin Andersen in the death of Bitcoin SV.
 Vijay claims a lot of the blame should rest on Andersen.
 He tweeted that “As we observe BCash SV’s death rattle, it would be well to ponder how this farce ever came to pass.
 I believe a lot of the blame rests on the shoulders of Gavin Andresen who traded away the credibility he won managing #Bitcoin’s repo to a shambling buffoon who swindled him.”
 However, Erik Voorhees, the CEO of Shapeshift replied that Vijay shouldn’t be eager to cast blame, acknowledging the Gavin is one of the most critical people in Bitcoin’s history.
 Vijay maintains that Andersen’s importance is the reason why his vouching for Craig Wright is damaging.

-Throughout his argument, Vijay maintains that Gavin knew what exactly he was doing when he endorsed Bitcoin SV and Craig Wright as the real Satoshi.
+Throughout his argument, Vijay maintains that Anderson knew what exactly he was doing when he endorsed Bitcoin SV and Craig Wright as the real Satoshi.
 Some comments on the threat supported Vijay’s theory, with one going as far as suggesting that Gavin was actively trying to destroy Bitcoin.